balancer/balancer-deployments/v3/tasks/20241205-v3-stable-pool/readme.md

 # V3 Stable pool

 Deployment of the `StablePoolFactory` for Balancer V3.
-Pools from this factory use stable math inspired in Curve stable pools, which is best suited for correlated assets.
+Pools from this factory use stable math, inspired by Curve stable pools, which is best suited for correlated assets.

 ## Useful Files